-- (2) Amounts in this column represent the annual discretionary cash bonus compensation earned by our named executive officers in 2014, 2013 and 2012, as applicable.
-The amounts were paid in February 2015, December 2013 and December 2012, respectively. - (3) For 2014 and 2013, amounts in this column represent the grant date fair value of restricted shares of our Class A common stock granted in July of 2014 and 2013, respectively, as computed in accordance with Financial Accounting Standards Board Accounting Standards Codification ("FASB ASC") Topic 718, "Stock Compensation."
-The 2014 award of restricted shares was made in a 50-50 ratio of career shares and standard shares as described above in "-Compensation Discussion and Analysis- Equity-Based Compensation."
+(3) There were no equity awards made to our named executive officers during fiscal year 2015.
+However, as discussed above, we believe that the awards we made in February 2016 should be considered a part of each named executive officer's 2015 compensation.
+Accordingly, the grant date fair value of those awards is reflected in the "Stock Awards" and "Total" columns in the table in footnote 1.
+The 2016 and 2014 awards of restricted shares were made in a 50-50 ratio of career shares and standard restricted shares.
 The 2013 award was made in standard restricted shares only.
-For 2012, amounts in this column represent the grant date fair value, as computed in accordance with FASB ASC Topic 718, of limited partnership interests in Artisan Partners Holdings (which interests were reclassified as Class B common units in July 2012).
-The amounts in this column also include the impact of the Modifications described above in "Compensation Discussion and Analysis-Equity Award Modifications."
-These amounts were calculated as the incremental fair value of the Modification in accordance with FASB ASC Topic 718 and were as follows: \$13,863,677 and \$2,844,840 in 2013 and 2012, respectively, for Mr. Colson; \$2,809,657 and \$695,576 in 2013 and 2012, respectively, for Mr. Daley; \$2,723,739 and \$113,517 in 2013 and 2012, respectively, for Mr. Patenaude; \$1,416,951 in 2013 for Ms. Johnson; and \$1,409,354 in 2013 for Mr. Ramirez.
-The table in footnote 1 shows the "Stock Awards" and "Total" column without these modifications.
+The amounts in this column for 2013 also include the impact of the Modification described above under "Equity Award Modification".
+These amounts were calculated as the incremental fair value of the Modification in accordance with FASB ASC Topic 718 and were as follows: \$13,863,677 for Mr. Colson; \$2,809,657 for Mr. Daley; \$2,723,739 for Mr. Patenaude; \$1,416,951 for Ms. Johnson; and \$1,409,354 for Mr. Ramirez.
+The table in footnote 1 shows the "Stock Awards" and "Total" column without the Modification.